kashizui/rnn-sentiment-analysis/README.md

 Created by Nico Cserepy, Stephen Koo, and Ben Weems

-Everything is in the `data` directory at the moment.

 Start with the following command to list all the possible options.

     python train.py -h